anfelopera/anfelopera.github.io/funding/2026-PHC-Maimonide/README.md

 * Bayesian parameter estimation methods for constrained GPs and TPs.
 * Applications to regression and optimization tasks in engineering and machine learning.

-**Keywords.** Bayesian parameter Inference, inequality constraints, MCMC, outlier-robust distributions, stochastic processes.
+**Keywords.** Bayesian parameter inference, inequality constraints, MCMC, outlier-robust distributions, stochastic processes.

 **To acknowledge this project:** "This work was funded by the 2025 PHC Maïmonide call."